Soalageee/airbnb-clone-project/README.md

 ---

+## 🚀 CI/CD Pipeline

+Continuous Integration (CI) and Continuous Deployment (CD) pipelines automate the process of building, testing, and deploying code.
+They ensure that new changes are integrated smoothly, bugs are caught early, and updates reach production reliably.

+For the Airbnb Clone project, the CI/CD pipeline helps maintain code quality, reduces manual errors, and speeds up delivery.
+Tools such as **GitHub Actions** can automate testing and deployment, **Docker** ensures consistent environments, and other monitoring tools can track the health of the application after deployment.

+---

 ## Team Roles
 This project is developed collaboratively as part of the **ALX Backend Prodev Cohort**, involving:
 - **Backend Developers:** API endpoints and business logic.